-The gorgeous weather combined with tasty local food, wine, and spirits to make my first Austin Food and Wine Festival one to remember.
+The gorgeous weather and tasty local food, wine, and spirits made my first Austin Food and Wine Festival one to remember.

-The 7th annual spring event kicked off at 11 am Saturday, April 28th at Auditorium Shores, a park on the south side of Ladybird Lake offering scenic views of Austin's growing skyline.
+The annual spring event kicked off at 11 a.m. on a Saturday in late April at Auditorium Shores, a park on the south side of Ladybird Lake offering scenic views of Austin's growing skyline.

-I donned the bracelet mailed to me weeks earlier after I bought my weekend ticket, and arrived around noon, thankful to see no line.
+I donned the bracelet mailed to me weeks earlier after buying my weekend ticket and arrived around noon, thankful to see no line.

-The middle of the park was occupied by four long rows of tents.
-This area, known as the Grand Taste, featured 20 local restaurants and an assortment of artisanal food, wine, and liquor vendors.
+Four long rows of tents occupied the middle of the park.
+This area, known as the Grand Taste, featured 20 local chefs and restaurants, an assortment of artisanal food, Texas wines, and liquor vendors.

-The north end, closest to the lake, included several large tents for cooking demos and food and wine talks.
+The north end, closest to the lake, included several large tents for cooking demos and educational programming.

 I soon connected with my friend Laura, who was with a friend from New York City who flew in for the festival.

-Together, the three of us began bouncing from restaurant to restaurant, with plenty of drink stops in between.
+Together, the three of us began bouncing from restaurant to restaurant, with plenty of cocktail tastings.